journadata/Project3_Drownedpeople/README.md

 ### 0. Data Acquisition and Preparation

 - Collected data from all official government press releases.
-- Cleaned the data using Google Sheets for better structuring.
+- Cleaned the data using Python pandas for better structuring.
-- Geolocated the points to be able to map them.
+- Geolocated the points to be able to map them (geopy.geocoders / Nominatim).
 - Requested official data from the government to cross-check and validate the information collected.

 ### 1. Creating the Map (2025)